 The Ashford tourney becomes explosive partly because Dunk is a hedge knight.
 He doesn’t understand every hidden rule of noble pride, and he doesn’t have advisors warning him to keep quiet.
 When you picture the Ashford tourney grounds where reputation matters more than mercy, you can see why Dunk’s straightforward sense of right and wrong becomes a threat to people who rely on status to stay untouchable.

-It’s the perfect collision: a poor knight who won’t bow, meeting powerful men who are used to being obeyed.
+It’s the perfect collision: a poor knight who won’t bow, meeting powerful men who are used to being obeyed, including princes whose sense of entitlement often reflects the wider culture of princely arrogance in Westeros politics.

 Quick FAQs